Category: Esthetics

 It’s impossible to overstate Shakespeare’s genius.
 Forget that his plots were largely borrowed; forget that he never created a major character who didn’t have significant flaws.
 None of that is where Shakespeare’s genius lies.
 As Vladimir Nabokov — who was at times (not consistently) an insightful critic — once expressed it: “The verbal poetical texture of Shakespeare is the greatest the world has ever known, and is immensely superior to the structure of his plays as plays.
 With Shakespeare, it is the metaphor that’s the thing, not the play.”

 Aristotle believed the creation of metaphor to be the highest mark of literary genius.
-Shakespeare’s poetic skill is virtually bottomless.
+Shakespeare’s metaphoric-poetic skill is virtually bottomless.
 Even if you were to take away his plays, he’d still rank as one of the greatest sonneteers of all time.

 It is, I admit, a tragedy that the Elizabethan language has become to our modern eyes and ears so difficult.
 Much of Shakespeare does indeed require footnotes, which of course can make for some very rough going.
 I do understand that.
 Yet when you push past that — which is to say, when you begin at last to penetrate Shakespeare — you’ll glimpse something you can’t believe.